OverFrag/QL-Server-Settings/README.md

 # Quake Live Server Settings

+## CAUTION!

+Remember that every time `access.txt` file changes, You have to call `reload_access` on the server or it has to be powered off.
+Otherwise on next map change all modifications will be lost!

 ## Updater script

 Using updater script is easy.
 Point it to single or multiple access and workshop files and let it do the magic: